mmorykan/Project02/README.md

 # Project02
+#### Mark Morykan, Kyle Schaedler, Richie Glennon

 Read the WarringNationsGame.docx file for rules of the game.
-File WarringNations02.pdf has a UML diagram for the current state of the repository software.
+File UML Diagram.pdf has a UML diagram for the current state of the repository software.

+##To Play

+Run Main